yang-hub/nebula-docs/docs-2.0-en/synchronization-and-migration/replication-between-clusters.md

 NebulaGraph supports data synchronization from a primary cluster to a secondary cluster in almost real-time.
 It applies to scenarios such as disaster recovery and load balancing, and helps reduce the risk of data loss and enhance data security.

-!!! enterpriseonly

-    This feature applies to the Enterprise Edition only.

 ## Synchronization workflow

 The synchronization works as follows: